 For more information on the campaign, visit our Dots NB program page.
 You may also contact our Dots NB project coordinator at .

 As always, we are asking schools to register if they plan on taking part in the campaign.
-In this way, we can help coordinate visits from elected officials and provide additional support as needed.
+In this way, we can provide additional support as needed.
 Registering also allows us to track which schools participate and bring our collective voices together.

 Once you have registered, we will contact you with more information.
 You may also download and access the educator resources below for use in your classroom.
 Thank you for participating in this powerful community initiative!